annajliang/flick-fest/README.md

 ## Features ✨
 - Tech and concepts used:
-    * Unit and Integration Tests with React Testing Library
+    * Unit and Integration Tests with Jest and React Testing Library
     * React.js (bootstrapped with Create React App)
     * Modern ES6
     * CSS Modules
-    * HTML5 and modern CSS3 properties (Flexbox, CSS Grids)

 ## Get Started 👩‍💻